03 Types Of Sleep Apnea: OSA, CSA, CompSAS

 Central sleep apnea (CSA)

-Central sleep apnea is less common, accounting for only about 5% of cases.
+Central sleep apnea (CSA) is less common, accounting for only about 5% of cases.
 CSA occurs when the brain fails to send the appropriate signals to the muscles that control breathing.
 Unlike OSA, there is no physical blockage of the airway.
 Instead, CSA is caused by a problem with the brain’s respiratory control center.
 This type of sleep apnea often affects individuals with underlying medical conditions such as heart failure or stroke.
 CSA can also lead to irregular breathing patterns and periods of no breathing during sleep, causing disrupted sleep and daytime fatigue.

 Symptoms of CSA